apinf/developer/README.md

 From this site you'll find detailed information about our practices.

+## Set up local development version
+Start developing the platform by installing APInf platform.
+You can do this multiple ways.
+Here's more detailed information how to do it (link to installation)

 ## API development

 Our platform contains multiple APIs.
 What ever can be done from GUI, you can do it with API.
 Currently we have following APIs: